 Welcome from the Head of School

 Welcome to the School of Geosciences, a dynamic and varied group of disciplines made up of Geology, Geography and Geophysics.
-Ranked 16th in the world in the 2012 QS World University Rankings in Earth and Marine Sciences, the School also provides primary parts of the interdisciplinary programs at the University in Marine Science and Environmental Studies.
+The School also provides primary parts of the interdisciplinary programs at the University in Marine Science and Environmental Studies.
 Recent political debate has forced unprecedented attention of governments and industry onto scientific issues in which Geosciences plays a central role; global issues such as these will touch each of you in an appreciable way over the coming years.
 Subject majors in our discipline areas can be included within various degree programs across the University, including Science, Arts, Liberal Studies, Land and Water Science, Economics and Social Sciences.
 These studies will reward you with valuable skills to launch a professional career often involving international travel, out-of-doors work in exotic locations, and the ability to contribute to better environmental futures.

 The Three GEOs... the disciplines in geoscience form a broad spectrum of knowledge about the Earth: